Jump to navigation

 Make sure the Colorado Department of Revenue Auto Industry Division has a good mailing address for you.
 All correspondence related to your denial will be handled through the mail.
 If your address changes during the course of your appeal, make sure you inform the Division in writing so you receive all appropriate correspondence.

 At any time within that 60 day period, you can appeal the denial and request a hearing.
 You may use the request form included in the information packet to request a hearing.
-You can hand deliver the hearing request to 1881 Pierce St #112, Lakewood, CO 80214 (the Division suggests you get a date stamped copy of the hearing request from the receptionist), mail it to P.O.
+You can hand deliver the hearing request to the AID office.
+See CONTACT US section of the AID website.
+The Division suggests you get a date stamped copy of the hearing request from the receptionist and mail it to P.O.
 Box 173350, Denver, CO 80217-3350 (the Division suggests you send it by certified mail with a return receipt for your records), or fax it to (303) 205-5649 (the Division suggests you keep a fax transmission report showing the date and time the hearings request was successfully received by the Colorado Motor Vehicle Dealer Board).

 After the Division has received your request for a hearing, a hearing will be scheduled 30-60 days in advance.
 You will be notified by mail of the date, time, and location of the hearing.
 If you do not receive any correspondence related to your hearing within 30 days of your request for a hearing, contact the Auto Industry Division, 303-205-5696, to find out why.
 The Colorado Motor Vehicle Dealer Board conducts salesperson hearings one or two days per month through the Colorado Department of Revenue Hearings Division.